Counter

 We won't go too deep into the solving process here but it's worth mentioning what a solution to this predicate might look like.
 Broadly speaking, a solution contains two things:

-- An assignment of all the decision variables in the predicate.
+- An assignment of all the parameters of the predicate.

 - A list of all the state mutations proposed.